asynkron/gam-web/src/docs/concepts/supervision.md

 ![Top level supervisors](../images/TopLevelSupervisors.png)

 An actor system will during its creation start at least three actors, shown in the image above.
 For more information about the consequences for actor paths see Top-Level Scopes for Actor Paths.

-### `/user`: The Guardian Actor
-The actor which is probably most interacted with is the parent of all user-created actors, the guardian named `"/user"`.
-Actors created using `system.ActorOf()` are children of this actor.
-This means that when this guardian terminates, all normal actors in the system will be shutdown, too.
-It also means that this guardian's supervisor strategy determines how the top-level normal actors are supervised.
-Since Akka.NET 1.0 it is possible to configure this using the setting `akka.actor.guardian-supervisor-strategy`, which takes the fully-qualified class-name of a `SupervisorStrategyConfigurator`.
-When the guardian escalates a failure, the root guardian's response will be to terminate the guardian, which in effect will shut down the whole actor system.

-### `/system`: The System Guardian
-This special guardian has been introduced in order to achieve an orderly shut-down sequence where logging remains active while all normal actors terminate, even though logging itself is implemented using actors.
-This is realized by having the system guardian watch the user guardian and initiate its own shut-down upon reception of the `Terminated` message.
-The top-level system actors are supervised using a strategy which will restart indefinitely upon all types of Exception except for `ActorInitializationException` and `ActorKilledException`, which will terminate the child in question.
-All other exceptions are escalated, which will shut down the whole actor system.

 ### `/`: The Root Guardian
 The root guardian is the grand-parent of all so-called “top-level” actors and supervises all the special actors mentioned in Top-Level Scopes for Actor Paths using the `SupervisorStrategy.StoppingStrategy`, whose purpose is to terminate the child upon any type of Exception.
 All other throwables will be escalated … but to whom?
 Since every real actor has a supervisor, the supervisor of the root guardian cannot be a real actor.
 And because this means that it is “outside of the bubble”, it is called the “bubble-walker”.
 This is a synthetic ActorRef which in effect stops its child upon the first sign of trouble and sets the actor system's isTerminated status to true as soon as the root guardian is fully terminated (all children recursively stopped).